Azure/azure-sdk-for-net/sdk/keyvault/Azure.Security.KeyVault.Certificates/README.md

 // Create a new certificate client using the default credential from Azure.Identity using environment variables previously set,
 // including AZURE_CLIENT_ID, AZURE_CLIENT_SECRET, and AZURE_TENANT_ID.
 var client = new CertificateClient(vaultUri: new Uri(keyVaultUrl), credential: new DefaultAzureCredential());

-// Create a certificate using the certificate client.
-CertificateOperation operation = client.StartCreateCertificate("MyCertificate", CertificatePolicy.Default);

-// Retrieve a certificate using the certificate client.
-KeyVaultCertificateWithPolicy certificate = client.GetCertificate("MyCertificate");
 ```

 ## Key concepts